piyawatm/personal-website/README.md

 # Personal Website - Piyawatchara (Ken) Mahathandul

-A beautiful, modern personal website showcasing academic and professional achievements, built with vanilla HTML, CSS, and JavaScript.
+A sleek, monochrome personal website showcasing the journey of a software engineer and graduate student.
+Features a computer science-inspired design highlighting academic excellence, professional experience, and community-impact projects.

 ## 🌟 Features

-- **Modern Design**: Clean, professional layout with beautiful animations
-- **Responsive**: Works perfectly on desktop, tablet, and mobile devices
+- **Monochrome Theme**: Clean black/white design with computer science aesthetics
+- **Professional Portfolio**: Comprehensive showcase of academic and work achievements
+- **Project Showcase**: Dedicated section for Debatabase-TH, research projects, and educational platforms
-- **Fast Loading**: Optimized for performance with minimal dependencies
+- **Responsive Design**: Optimized for all devices with mobile-first approach
+- **Logo Integration**: Company and institution logos with fallback icons
-- **Accessible**: Built with accessibility best practices
+- **Fast & Accessible**: Built with performance and accessibility best practices
-- **SEO Friendly**: Structured for search engine optimization
-- **GitHub Pages Ready**: Configured for easy deployment
+- **GitHub Pages Ready**: One-click deployment to `piyawatm.github.io`

 ## 🚀 Deployment to GitHub Pages